ArielleTolome/March-2-2025---Addicting-HTML-5-game/README.md

 A fun HTML5 reflex game where players tap or click on objects before they disappear, while avoiding red objects.

+## Audio Support

+Due to browser autoplay policies, users need to interact with the game before audio can play.
+When you first load the game, you'll see a "Click to Start Game with Audio" button.
+Clicking this button enables the background music and sound effects.

+### Audio Troubleshooting

+If you experience issues with audio playback after deployment:

+1. Check the browser console for any error messages related to audio
+2. Try using the included `audio-test.html` page to test audio playback directly
+3. Ensure your browser allows autoplay of media with sound
+4. Try different browsers to see if the issue is browser-specific

 ## Deployment to Vercel

 This project is configured for easy deployment to Vercel.
 Follow these steps to deploy: